-- Sick children with communicable diseases are isolated to stop the spread of infection.
-Parents are asked to collect them. - The Child Health Policy has guidelines for when sick children should not attend the centre. - Any notifiable diseases are notified to the Ministry of Health. - Staff and parents are informed of health warnings and how to recognise signs of any illnesses for which we receive Ministry notifications. - Children will be required to stay away from the Centre when: - they have vomiting or diarrhoea, until 48 hours clear. - they have an infectious or notifiable disease. - they have a fever. - they have no interest in activities or play. - they have little energy, want or need to sleep or rest for long periods. - they cry easily, are irritable or in pain. - they constantly want to be held and comforted.
+- Sick children with communicable diseases are isolated in the foyer meeting room to stop the spread of infection.
+Parents are asked to collect them. - Any notifiable diseases are notified to the Ministry of Health. - Staff and parents are informed of health warnings and how to recognise signs of any illnesses for which we receive Ministry notifications. - Children will be required to stay away from the Centre when: - o they have vomiting or diarrhoea, until 48 hours clear. - o they have an infectious or notifiable disease. - o they have a fever. - o they have no interest in activities or play. - o they have little energy, want or need to sleep or rest for long periods. - o they cry easily, are irritable or in pain. - o they constantly want to be held and comforted.